Packaging Corp of America (PKG) - Total Assets

 Packaging Corp of America - Total Assets Trend (1998–2024)

 This chart illustrates how Packaging Corp of America's total assets have evolved over time, based on quarterly financial data.
+Explore PKG long-term asset investment ratio to see how much of total assets are deployed in long-term investments.

 Packaging Corp of America - Asset Composition Analysis